venicegeo/pz-docs/documents/devguide/index.md

 ### Authentication

-The [PiazzaAuthenticator](https://github.com/venicegeo/pz-idam/blob/master/src/main/java/org/venice/piazza/idam/authn/PiazzaAuthenticator.java) interface is defined in the [org.venice.piazza.idam.authn](https://github.com/venicegeo/pz-idam/tree/master/src/main/java/org/venice/piazza/idam/authn) package.
+The <a target="_blank" href="https://github.com/venicegeo/pz-idam/blob/master/src/main/java/org/venice/piazza/idam/authn/PiazzaAuthenticator.java">PiazzaAuthenticator</a> interface is defined in the <a target="_blank" href="https://github.com/venicegeo/pz-idam/tree/master/src/main/java/org/venice/piazza/idam/authn">org.venice.piazza.idam.authn</a> package.
 This is the interface that allows IDAM to determine Authentication credentials for allowing access to generation of API Keys.
 It currently contains one implementation, for GEOAxIS.
 This authenticates a set of credentials and provides back an Authentication Response, either successful login or failed attempts.
 In order to add new authentication providers, simply extend this interface and implement the appropriate methods.

-These methods return the [AuthResponse](https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/model/response/AuthResponse.java) model, defined in [JobCommon[(https://github.com/venicegeo/pz-jobcommon), which contains information as to whether or not the authentication succeeds, and if it does, it also contains a link to the UserProfile object which contains information on the user as provided through the authentication provider.
+These methods return the <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/model/response/AuthResponse.java">AuthResponse</a> model, defined in <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon">JobCommon</a>, which contains information as to whether or not the authentication succeeds, and if it does, it also contains a link to the UserProfile object which contains information on the user as provided through the authentication provider.

 ### Authorization

-The [Authorizer](https://github.com/venicegeo/pz-idam/blob/master/src/main/java/org/venice/piazza/idam/authz/Authorizer.java) interface is defined in the [org.venice.piazza.idam.authz](https://github.com/venicegeo/pz-idam/tree/master/src/main/java/org/venice/piazza/idam/authz) package and contains an interface for implementing authorization.
+The <a target="_blank" href="https://github.com/venicegeo/pz-idam/blob/master/src/main/java/org/venice/piazza/idam/authz/Authorizer.java">Authorizer</a> interface is defined in the <a target="_blank" href="https://github.com/venicegeo/pz-idam/tree/master/src/main/java/org/venice/piazza/idam/authz">org.venice.piazza.idam.authz</a> package and contains an interface for implementing authorization.
 IDAM REST controller contains endpoints which perform authorization by checking if a Piazza API Key is authorized to perform a specific action.
-These actions are described in the [AuthorizationCheck](https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/model/security/authz/AuthorizationCheck.java) model, which defines a [Permission](https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/model/security/authz/Permission.java) object that outlines a specific HTTP Method and a URI.
+These actions are described in the <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/model/security/authz/AuthorizationCheck.java">AuthorizationCheck</a> model, which defines a <a target="_blank" href="https://github.com/venicegeo/pz-jobcommon/blob/master/src/main/java/model/security/authz/Permission.java">Permission</a> object that outlines a specific HTTP Method and a URI.
 In this way, users can be granted fine-level authorization on every REST endpoint in the Piazza system.

 Many authorizers can be chained together in order to expand the functionality of the IDAM component.
-If new authorizers should be added, then simply create a new package under [org.venice.piazza.idam.authz](https://github.com/venicegeo/pz-idam/tree/master/src/main/java/org/venice/piazza/idam/authz) and create a class implementing the [Authorizer](https://github.com/venicegeo/pz-idam/blob/master/src/main/java/org/venice/piazza/idam/authz/Authorizer.java) interface.
+If new authorizers should be added, then simply create a new package under <a target="_blank" href="https://github.com/venicegeo/pz-idam/tree/master/src/main/java/org/venice/piazza/idam/authz">org.venice.piazza.idam.authz</a> and create a class implementing the <a target="_blank" href="https://github.com/venicegeo/pz-idam/blob/master/src/main/java/org/venice/piazza/idam/authz/Authorizer.java">Authorizer</a> interface.

-## Pz Service Controller
+## Piazza Service Controller

 The Service Controller is handles the registration and execution of user services and algorithms.
 It acts as a broker to external services that allows users (developers) to host their own algorithmic or spatial services directly from within Piazza.
 Other external users can then run these algorithms with their own data.
 In this way, Piazza acts as a federated search for algorithms, geocoding, or other various microservices (spatial or not) to run within a common environment.
 Using the Piazza Workflow component, users can create workflows that will allow them to chain events together (such as listening for when new data is loaded into Piazza) in order to create complex, automated workflows.
 This satisfies one of the primary goals of Piazza: Allowing users across the GEOINT Services platform to share their data and algorithms amongst the community.